 Granite (tiCrypt) Secure Computing Environment

-Granite is a new secure research environment that allows researchers to securely access and analyze data on an encrypted platform.
+Granite is a new secure research environment that allows researchers to access and analyze sensitive data on an encrypted platform.
+While the following is meant to answer many frequently asked questions, please reach out to granite.support@dartmouth.edu if you have questions not covered in this article.

 Purpose of this platform: